-In any case, you have a damaged corporate reputation.
-Whether it’s just slightly broken or crushed to smithereens, your reputation needs rebuilding.
-But just how do you go about starting that process?
-It’s intimidating enough to assess everything that needs done and figure out the best way to go about doing all of it.
+Whatever the reason is for your reputation problems, the most important thing is that you start to fix them.
+But how do you decide where to start?
+It’s intimidating enough to assess everything that needs to be done and figure out the best way to go about doing all of it.

 Analyze the depth and breadth of the damage

 There are many ways to do this, but here are a few of the most important methods of monitoring collateral damage.

 1. Track press about your company

 You need to keep a vigilant eye on the type of press you’re getting.
-This will often majorly influence your overall approach, as the perspective of the press can give you insight into how your business is and will be viewed.
+This will often influence your overall approach, as the perspective of the press can give you insight into how your business is and will be viewed.

-Conveniently, this is something your content marketing team can do without a hassle.
+Luckily, this is something your content marketing team can do without a hassle.
 Tracking mentions of your business online is super easy with tools like:

 Furthermore, about 35% of all coverage should involve company representatives.
 This is known as Share of Voice (SOV).
-Whether you get it by publishing bylined articles or just by being quoted in a news release, SOV is critical when rebuilding reputation.
+Whether you get it by publishing bylined articles or just by being quoted in a news release, SOV is critical when rebuilding a reputation.

-2. Research customers’ comments
+2. Research customers’ comments to find commonalities

 After an incident of any sort, what your customers think of you is just as important as how the press is treating you.
 Keeping your finger on the pulse of your customer base will help you get a sense of how many of your customers have stayed and how many have left, which of course affects overall revenue.

-3. Touch base with your investors and stakeholders
+4. Touch base with your investors and stakeholders

 In connection with this, if there’s any information that your company feels would be important to investors and stakeholders, consider filing a Form 8-K. These are only needed when a “material breach” occurs, and in most cases it won’t be necessary.
 Still, it’s a good idea to do some research and see if a Form 8-K could benefit you.

-Take control of your communication channels
+Take control of branded communication channels

-Next, be sure to provide updates on the situation as time goes on.
+Be sure to provide updates on the situation as time goes on.
 Don’t leave anyone in the dark; if you do, you could catch flak for it.
 As you take steps to remedy your mistakes, broadcast your actions on all the channels you own.
 Regular and transparent communication with your audience is crucial.

 Remember, be human.
 Your apologies, updates, and all other coverage of your restoration should be heartfelt and empathetic for all those affected by it.
-Don’t try to cover up the situation with vague buzzwords or corporate speak.
+Don’t try to cover up the situation with vague buzzwords or corporate jargon.
 If you want to make it through these trials, you’ll have to humble yourself and take a human-first attitude.

 Create a recovery roadmap

 So far, you’ve promised that you’ll make things better.
 Now it’s time to deliver.
-Your PR and marketing teams should work together to create a systematic recovery roadmap.
+Your reputation PR and marketing teams should work together to create a systematic recovery roadmap.
 Take all the feedback from customers, investors and the general public and form a step-by-step recovery process.